AMShek/IncAgg-GNN/README.md

-# ReverbGNN
+# IncAgg-GNN

-This repository provides the codes and results for the paper: *ReverbGNN: Scaling Graph Training with Periodical Local and Global Memory*
+This repository provides the codes and results for the paper: *Training Graph Neural Networks at Scale \\ through Incremental Aggregation*

 <p float="left">
   <img src="./figures/incagg-overview.png" width="100%" />